What is the Meaning of Expenditure?

 - Financial Expenses.

-These are costs for large one-time events or transactions, outside the firm's normal line of business. y determines which budget includes this item.
+These are costs for large one-time events or transactions, outside the firm's normal line of business.

 Firms sometimes disburse funds directly to company owners (shareholders).
 These payments are expenditures, not expenses.